 I realize how presumptuous I have been at times in thinking that I have the "right" understanding of everything I believe.
 I don't want to be gullible, but I do want to be teachable.
 Please enable me to receive truth from You that may be new to me.
 Keep me from rejecting an idea just because I haven't seen it that way before.
-Enable me to examine what I read in the light of Your Word to see if it's true.
-If it is, then grant me the humility to have my mind changed.
+Enable me to examine what I read in the light of Your Word to see if it is true.
+If it is, then grant me the humility to have my min changed!
+Romans 12:2 declares that ??my life will be transformed by the renewing of my mind.?